Skip to main content

 Email: thochstatter@mlsd161.org

-You can report discrimination and discriminatory harassment to any school staff member or to the Civil Rights Coordinator, listed above.
-You also have the right to file a complaint.
-The district's nondiscrimination policy and procedure (No. 3210), can be viewed on the district website.
+You can report discrimination and discriminatory harassment to any school staff member or the Civil Rights Coordinator, listed above.
+You also have the right to file a complaint (see Complaint Options on the next page).
+The district's nondiscrimination policy and procedure (No. 3210) can be viewed on the district website at Policies and Procedures.

 • The right to inspect and review the student's education records.